 CA administrators can use ACM Private CA to create a complete CA hierarchy, including online root and subordinate CAs, with no need for external CAs.
 ACM Private CA also allows a hybrid hierarchy with offline and online CAs.
 A CA hierarchy provides strong security and restrictive access controls for the most-trusted root CA at the top of the trust chain, while allowing more permissive access and bulk certificate issuance for subordinate CAs lower in the chain.
-You can create secure and highly available CAs without needing them to build and maintain your own on-premises CA infrastructure.
+You can create secure and highly available CAs without building and maintaining your own on-premises CA infrastructure.
+You can share a CA across AWS accounts, or across your organization, to enable central management of your CAs with certificate issuance via ACM or directly from the CA. This reduces the number of CAs you need to manage and pay for, and it allows you to separate CA administration duties from certificate issuance.

 Secure and Managed Private Certificate Authority

 ACM Private CA provides you an easier and secure way to create a private CA and use it to create and manage your private certificates.
 ACM Private CA is secured with AWS-managed hardware security modules (HSMs).
-These HSMs adhere to FIPS 140-2 Level 3 security standards to securely store the keys for your private CA. Private CA administrators can control access to the service using AWS Identity and Access Management (IAM) policies.
+These HSMs adhere to FIPS 140-2 security standards to securely store the keys for your private CA. Private CA administrators can control access to the service using AWS Identity and Access Management (IAM) policies.
+You can share a CA using AWS Resource Access Manager (RAM) for certificate issuance only, keeping the CA administration restricted to administrators.
 ACM Private CA provides you visibility into private certificate activity and allows you to create reports.
 You can audit private CA activity using AWS CloudTrail logging and monitoring service.
 ACM Private CA also publishes and updates certificate revocation lists (CRLs) to Amazon S3 automatically to help prevent the use of revoked certificates.
 For instance, an IoT application can check if the private certificate for a sensor is valid before accepting data from the sensor.

 ACM Private CA enables CA administrators to create a flexible CA hierarchy, including root and subordinate CAs, with no need for external CAs.
 Customers can create secure and highly available CAs in any of the AWS Regions in which ACM Private CA is available, without building and maintaining their own on-premises CA infrastructure.
 Alternatively, CA hierarchies can be built in a hybrid mode, combining online and on-premises CAs.
 In addition to simple management, ACM Private CA provides essential security for operating a CA in accordance with customers’ internal compliance rules and security best practices.